brianclements03/now_i_know/til.md

 10-19-21: how to execute a command in SQL from a python/jupyter command line using pandas. review from previous days, actually. excellent practice though. and different ways to slice and dice data. pandas 'pivot_tables' and crosstabs.
 10-21-21: learned the initial Seaborn stuff.
 Practiced with exercises, it went pretty well as far as i got
 10-22-21: more of the same, got more git practice with the guipsamora folder, and more pandas and seaborn practice as well
+20-22-21: repeat entry. we learned spreadsheets basics yesterday (in google docs, all of it)